• Skip to Content

 AJ 015 Introduction to Criminal Investigation 3 Units

-Students analyze principles, procedures, and ethical considerations in the investigation of crime, the investigative process, crime scene searches, interview and interrogation strategies, and rules of evidence.
-Students also examine sources of information, crime scene management, Modus Operandi, documentation methods, and investigative techniques and challenges related to person and property crimes.
+Students analyze legal, procedural, and ethical considerations in the investigation of crime, crime scene searches, interview and interrogation, and criminal evidence.
+Sources of information, crime scene management, Modus Operandi, documentation methods, and investigative techniques and challenges related to person and property crimes are examined.
 (C-ID AJ 140)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L